-You are required to report any changes that may affect your Medicaid eligibility.
-Please be sure to tell an eligibility worker or call the Member Services Center at 1-888-549-0820 in any of the following situations:
+You are required to report any changes that may affect your Medicaid eligibility within 10 days of the change.
+Visit an eligibility office or call the Member Contact Center at 1-888-549-0820 in any of the following situations:

 - · You move or change your address

 - · Your income changes

 - · Your resources change

 - · Your living arrangements change

+- · Someone moves in or out of your home

 This would include a child moving out or your spouse going to work.
 Coverage for children continues for 12 months even if your situation changes.
-You still must report: